juergengeck/lama.browser/STRUCTURE.md

-# LAMA Electron Project Structure
+# LAMA Browser Project Structure

 ## Overview
-This repository contains the Electron desktop application for LAMA.
-The structure has been organized to keep the Electron UI separate from the React Native mobile app for independent updates and maintenance.
+This repository contains the Browser desktop application for LAMA.
+The structure has been organized to keep the Browser UI separate from the React Native mobile app for independent updates and maintenance.

 ## Directory Structure

 ```
-lama.electron/
+lama.browser/
 ├── electron-ui/              # Electron UI (React + Vite)
 │   ├── src/                  # Source code
 │   │   ├── components/       # React components